Descriptive Alt Text

 My focus

-Using incentives and enforcement to get real affordable housing, grow local entertainment, and support small businesses
+Using incentives and enforcement to get real affordable housing, grow local entertainment, support small businesses, and modernize the city record keeping process.

 My first priority